What does “wealth” mean to you?

 1. Define your goals

-Once you have worked out what “wealth” means to you, then you should try to set some goals around that.
+Once you have determined what “wealth” means to you, you should try to set goals based on that.

 For instance, let’s say “wealthy” to you means: